Sahana-manjunath1995/Webcrawling-with-XPath/README.md

 - lxml module
 - requests module
 - pymysql
+- docker

-1. Make a connection to railway database using pymysql
+1. Make a connection to railway database present in docker container using pymysql

 2. Make a request to url by using requests module and get the html response content.